fordsfords/lgr/README.md

 * Size-based log file limit.
 To prevent log files do not grow to infinity, lgr stops writing if the file exceeds a specified size limit.
-Note that lgr will write a warning when this happens.
+Note that lgr will write a warning when this happens, including the number of log messages dropped due to file size limit.

 Other Features: